 Cromwell thought the rules indicated otherwise, that McQueeney should have been called out for batting out of the order by not checking into the game.
 Koritkoski consulted with his colleague and, after several minutes of discussion, changed his initial decision, ruling McQueeney out and Ellie Frith, who led off with a single, back to first.

-H-K’s Kaleigh Bodak then bounced a Kenney fastball to second, where Erica Dewey turned a 4-4-3 double play to end the Cougars’ threat.
+H-K’s Kaleigh Bodak at the plate then bounced a Kenney fastball to second, where Erica Dewey turned a 4-4-3 to end the Cougars’ threat.

-Talbott said Tuesday night that after the consulting the high school rulebook, Koritkoski – who is the softball rules interpreter for the Connecticut Interscholastic Athletic Conference — said he found “in four different places” that his initial ruling of a warning was correct.
+Talbott said Tuesday night that after the consulting the national federation rulebook, Koritkoski – who is the softball rules interpreter for the Connecticut Interscholastic Athletic Conference — said he found “in four different places” that his initial ruling of a warning was correct.

 Cromwell loaded the bases in the bottom of the eighth on a H-K error and two bunt hits.
 Madison Tessmer then flied out in foul territory in medium left field and pinch-runner Nyomi Hungerford beat the throw home for the only run of the game – that no longer counts.